English Gothic stained glass windows: History

 The Gothic style in stained glass had first appeared in France in 1142, with the dedication of the stained glass windows in the ambulatory of the Basilica of Saint Denis.
 The earliest existing windows in the style in England are probably those at Canterbury Cathedral, including the Methuselah window in the choir clerestory.
 The choir of Canterbury was destroyed by a fire and was rebuilt by William of Sens, a French master-mason from Sens, introducing the French Gothic style to England.

 The best-preserved is the east window in the part of the chapel called "Becket's Crown", in which only four or five of the twenty-four medallions are later copies.
 The Thomas Becket window features a decorative border in a repeat geometric pattern called a "mosaic diaper", which became a common feature of English windows in this period.
 Another novel feature of this window is a background of blue enamel painted on the glass, then scratched out to form a diaper pattern.
 This also became a common feature of later English windows.

-The Thomas Becket Window at Canterbury bears a striking resemblance to the Thomas Becket window in Sens Cathedral in France, where Becket spent his exile, and the home of William of Sens, the architect of the remodelling of Canterbury.
+The Thomas Becket Window at Canterbury resembles the Thomas Becket window in Sens Cathedral in France, where Becket spent his exile, and the home of William of Sens, the architect of the remodelling of Canterbury.
 The two windows were likely made by the same craftsmen.

 During English Civil War in 1642–43, Puritan iconoclasts attacked the windows throughout the cathedral, climbing ladders and swinging pikes to smash the glass, which they considered to be idolatrous.
 However, four of the windows of Trinity Chapel still have most of their original glass, and the others were restored in the 19th century with imitations of the old glass.
 Another important 13th-century window is the "Five Sisters" window at York Minster (about 1260), notable especially for its large size and density of images.
 The popular name was given to the window by Charles Dickens.
 Another collection of early windows is found in the Jerusalem Chamber of Westminster Abbey, built by Henry III of England, the brother-in-law of Louis IX of France, the creator of Sainte-Chapelle.
 Unfortunately, only a small number of original medallions remain.